Check L'Oréal Cosmetic Batch Code

 L'Oréal FAQ

-L'Oréal batch code and freshness notes
+L'Oréal batch code, expiry, and freshness lookup

 Before you rely on the decoded date